ahandrewh teaches IAT-102graphic design

 • Fonts

-2. Individually create one print layout option for the two spreads.
+2. Individually create one complete digital layout option for the article.
 Consider:

-• How can you keep the flow of content between pages consistent?
+• How can you keep the flow of content through the article consistent?

 • How can you clarify the relationship between the images and text?

-• How can you help the reader move through the text?
+• How can you help the reader understand how to move through the text?

 This week is about combining your ideas into one final layout.
 We will hold a large critique of your work so far to provide more direction for the final week.
-In the final week you are creating one final four-page (two spread) design as a group.
+In the final week you are creating one final digital magazine layout as a group.

 Grading rubric